 - June 23, 2015, 2-3:30pm, location: New Horizons Ministries, 2709 3rd Ave, Seattle, WA 98121

 Guide to Homeless YYA Initiative Meetings

-The Homeless YYA Initiative is a collaboration between many providers, funders, and other stakeholders - as a result, there are numerous committees and meetings every month, and a number of special events throughout the year.
-This guide details recurring monthly meetings related to the Initiative (including times, purpose and contact people), and provides an overview of events that will take place during 2014.
+The Homeless YYA Initiative is a collaboration between many providers, funders, and other stakeholders - as a result, there are numerous committees and meetings throughout the year.
+This guide details key meetings related to the Initiative (including times, purpose and contact people) during 2015.

 Community Sign In Has Launched!

 Community Sign In (CSI), part of our coordinated engagement system for YYA, launched in November 2013.
 YYA ages 13 to 25 will complete Community Sign In the first time they arrive at drop in centers, meal programs, or young adult shelters in the homeless YYA continuum.
 The purpose of CSI is to 1) divert YYA from homeless services when possible through family reunification; 2) promote consistent data collection on YYA homelessness; and 3) obtain a more comprehensive number of YYA who are using our continuum by aligning data collection at every drop in center, meal program and young adult shelter in the continuum of care.